informedcitizenry/6502.Net/README.md

 -           .byte $01, $02, $03
             lda (-),x           ; put anonymous label reference inside paranetheses.
 ```
-Label values are defined at first reference and cannot be changed.
-An alternative to labels are variables.
-Variables, like labels, are named references to values in operand expressions, but can be changed as often as required.
+Another type of named symbol besides a label is a variable.
+Variables, like labels, are named references to values in operand expressions, but whose value can be changed as often as required.
 A variable is declared with the `.let` directive, followed by an assignment expression.
 Variables and labels cannot share the same symbol name.
 ```
             .let myvar = 34
             lda #myvar